peterfab9845/WebCheckers/docs/DesignDoc.md

 The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
 Controllers are built using the Spark framework and View are built using the FreeMarker framework.
 The Application and Model tiers are built using plain-old Java objects (POJOs).

-Details of the components within these tiers are supplied below
+Details of the components within these tiers are supplied below.

 ## Overview of User Interface